When to Declare

-- After submitting your request to declare a major, you must request an appointment with the AMCS Program Coordinator – Prof. Suzanne Boyd.
+- After submitting your request to declare a major, you must request an appointment with the AMCS Program Coordinator – Prof. Lei Wang.

 - At that appointment, Prof. Boyd will try to answer your preliminary questions about the major, and encourage you to meet with Prof. Cheng to further discuss the CS aspects of the program.